Flyer-Boy/NewApproach/README.md

 # A new approach to application development using Cypher/GQL (Graphs)

-After decades of working with RDBMS and SQL, I spent five years building and exploring Graph Databases.
-As a passionate Graph enthusiast, I refuse to see their use limited to Data Science, Knowledge Graphs, or Graph RAG for LLMs (~2% of the Database Market).
-Graphs are the ideal data repository for almost any type of application.
-Data should be born in the Graph, not created elsewhere, and then imported.
+After decades of working with RDBMS and SQL, I dedicated five years to building and exploring Graph Databases, discovering innovative ways to leverage them beyond conventional approaches.
+My deep dive into Graphs turned me into a passionate advocate, unwilling to see their potential confined to Data Science, Knowledge Graphs, or Graph RAG for LLMs—currently a mere 2% of the database market.
+Graphs aren’t just specialized tools; they are the ideal foundation for almost any application.
+Data should be born in the Graph, not created elsewhere and then imported.
+By doing so, we unlock the full power of Data Science and Knowledge Graphs from the start.

-This repository is part of my Articles on developing applications using a Graph Database:
+This repository is part of my Articles on developing applications using a Graph Database, using an alternative approach:

  1. **The Concept:**  https://medium.com/@marcospinedo/a-new-approach-to-application-development-using-cypher-gql-graphs-7d191e0c55d3
  2. **The App Explainer:** https://medium.com/@marcospinedo/ride-hailing-graph-app-prototype-explainer-071a89543a90